mendix/docs/content/ats/howtos/ht-version-2/create-a-negative-test-case-2.md

 You can also add the **Assert true** action with the **Assert value** set to false, instead of the **Assert false** action, to create a negative test case.
   {{% /alert %}}

+## 4 Next up

-  You now know how to create a negative test case.
-We advice to read next [How to schedule Test Cases/Test Suites](schedule-testcase-testsuite-2).
+You now learned how to create negative test case.
+The next how-to is [How to schedule Test Cases/Test Suites](schedule-testcase-testsuite-2).
+You find an overview of all the how-tos and the structure on the [ATS 2 How-To's](ht-version-2) page.
+We advise you to follow the predefined structure.